Before (Sept 18 - Feb 19) :

 - Prepare the pedagogical workshops, the production processes (order of the workshops, variations from one class to another, staging,...) and the presentation materials.

 - Implementation of educational experiences and purchase of materials.

 Througout (March 19 - Sept 19) :

 Cultural exchange.
 My Western culture, my relationship with Nature, my anguish of the future, my relationship with others, with regard to your culture, your ways of life, your representation of humanity.
-And beyond that, synergies that can be created, learning, a questioning perhaps also.

 The exchange of knowledge.
 Discover local biodiversity, conservation techniques, agriculture, education and the collaborative economy.
 And to transmit our knowledge on the environment, complex systems, information technology, photovoltaics.

 Human exchange.
 Create links in humanity, make friends with the world.

 This period corresponds to the journey, to meet the classes and the inhabitants.
 It is the time for immersion in local cultures.
 We stay in a fixed place for 1 month per region, so that we can immerse ourselves in a neighbourhood atmosphere, have time to create a first contact with the inhabitants, and understand a little better the local context.